Bruno-freire/PedalHubApi/README.md

 # Getting Started

+    This server is online at https://pedalhubapi.onrender.com/graphql but to run it locally follow the steps below.
     Install PostgreSQL and create a new database.
     Set the database URL in the .env file using the DATABASE_URL variable.
     Install the required dependencies using npm or yarn.